Two Parts of a Song

 - With regards to the sound recording it is simple.
-As soon as you create a sound recording, or "Master", you own the copyright to it in its entirety.
-For anyone to legally use it, they would need your direct permission.
+As soon as you create a sound recording, or "Master", you own the copyright to it in its entirety (unless it's a bootleg/sample of someone else's audio).
+For anyone to legally use it, they would need your direct permission in the form of a Master License.

 - Protected Parts (Unique Works)